wp-plugins/ewww-image-optimizer-cloud/readme.txt

 That's not a question, but since I made it up, I'll answer it.
 See the Image Optimization sections for [Yslow - Yahoo](http://developer.yahoo.com/performance/rules.html#opt_images) and [Google PageSpeed](https://developers.google.com/speed/docs/best-practices/payload#CompressImages).
 Pngout was suggested by a user and in tests optimizes better than Optipng, and best (usually) when they are used together.

 == Changelog ==

+= IMPORTANT =
+NOTE: The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
+You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
+Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

+= 2.0.1 =
+* fixed: naming conflict with webp when jpg/png files have identical names, read NOTE above
+* fixed: folders to optimize are not retrieved properly on settings page
+* fixed: prevent excess calls for webp conversion
+* fixed: wpdb->prepare should have two arguments
+* updated: Spanish translation
+* added: Russian translation

 = 2.0.0 =
 * NOTE: while this is a release with new features, it is not a rewrite, only the next number in the decimal system, just like the WP numbering scheme